Spain national football team

-The Spain national football team (Selección Española de Fútbol) has represented Spain in international men's football competitions since 1920.
+The Spain national football team (Selección Española de Fútbol) has represented Spain in men's international football competition since 1920.
 It is governed by the Royal Spanish Football Federation, the governing body for football in Spain.

-Spain is one of eight national teams to have been crowned world champions, having participated in a total of 16 of 22 FIFA World Cups and qualifying consistently since 1978.
-Spain also won three continental titles, having appeared at 11 of 16 UEFA European Championships.
-Spain currently competes in League A of the UEFA Nations League alongside the other top teams of Europe.
-Their best result was in the 2020–21 season where they reached the final, losing to France.
+Spain is one of eight national teams to have been crowned world champions and has participated in a total of 16 out of 22 FIFA World Cups, winning the 2010 edition, and qualifying consistently since 1978.
+Spain has participated in a total of 12 out of 17 UEFA European Championships, and are the reigning European champions, having won a record fourth title in 2024.
+As a result, they are one of the most successful national teams in football history.
+After their victory in the 2023 UEFA Nations League they became the second national team, following France, to win three major titles (World Cup, European Championship and Nations League).
+Spain is also one of only two nations alongside Germany, to have won both the men's and women's World Cups, and only the second nation to hold the first position in both men and women's rankings simultaneously since September 2025, after Germany.

-Spain is the only national team to win three consecutive major titles, including two back-to-back European Championships in 2008 and 2012, while becoming the first European team to win a FIFA World Cup held outside of Europe in 2010.
-From 2008 to 2013, Spain won the FIFA Team of the Year, the second-most of any nation, behind only Brazil.
-From the start of 2007 to the 2009 FIFA Confederations Cup, Spain achieved 35 consecutive undefeated matches, a feat which they shared with Brazil, and a sport record at the time.
-Their achievements have led many experts and commentators to consider the 2008–2012 Spain squads one of the best ever sides in the history of world football.
+Having won one World Cup, one Nations League, and three European Championship titles since 2008, Spain is the most successful European national team of the 21st century.
+The team's achievements from 2008 to 2012 have led many experts and commentators to consider this era's squads one of the best ever teams in football history.
+During this period, Spain became the first national team to win three consecutive major titles, including two back-to-back European Championships in 2008 and 2012, while becoming the first European team to win a World Cup held outside of Europe.
+Also in this period from 2008 to 2013, Spain won the FIFA Team of the Year, the second-most of any nations, behind only Brazil.
+One year before, from the start of 2007 to the 2009 FIFA Confederations Cup, Spain achieved 35 consecutive undefeated matches, a feat which they shared with Brazil, and a record for the sport at the time.